bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 ### Non-Blazor Type Parameters

-Let's look at an example of passing parameters that takes types which or [__AP: should 'or' be 'are'?__] _not_ special to Blazor, i.e.:
+Let's look at an example of passing parameters that takes types which are _not_ special to Blazor, i.e.:

 [!code-csharp[NonBlazorTypesParams](../../../samples/components/NonBlazorTypesParams.cs#L10-L17)]